 Pinellas Park is a medium-sized city located in the state of Florida.
 With a population of 52,854 people and 12 constituent neighborhoods, Pinellas Park is the 60th largest community in Florida.

-Unlike some cities, Pinellas Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pinellas Park are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pinellas Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pinellas Park is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pinellas Park who work in office and administrative support (16.75%), sales jobs (9.61%), and management occupations (7.43%).

 In terms of college education, Pinellas Park is nearly on par with the US average for all cities of 21.84%: 20.06% of adults 25 and older in Pinellas Park have a bachelor's degree or advanced degree.

 The per capita income in Pinellas Park in 2010 was $23,787, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
 This equates to an annual income of $95,148 for a family of four.
 However, Pinellas Park contains both very wealthy and poor people as well.

 Pinellas Park is a very ethnically-diverse city.
 The people who call Pinellas Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinellas Park residents report their race to be White, followed by Asian.
 Pinellas Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.91% of the city’s residents.
 Important ancestries of people in Pinellas Park include German, Irish, English, Italian, and Polish.